 Statistics aside, let’s look at three “bigger picture” reasons why it’s time to drop manual sales planning for good.

 1. Your ICM is getting lonely

-By integrating territory planning with your ICM, you can ensure the value of your sales territories, and therefore ensure the value of your sales compensation.
-Likewise, by integrating your ICM and territory planning functions you can actually create fair and achievable quotas for your sales reps.
+By integrating territory planning with your ICM, you can ensure the value of your sales territories, and therefore guarentee the value of your sales compensation.
+Likewise, by integrating your ICM and territory planning functions, you can create fair and achievable quotas for your sales sellers.

 2. Your sales reps will thank you